iesreza/router/readme.md

 ```

 #### Lazy parameter
-Lazy or optional parameter is kind of parameters that you might want to pass it to url or simply ignore it. the router will match and extract the parameter if exist but still will match if the lazy parameter is not matched.
+Lazy or optional parameter is kind of parameters that you might want to pass it to url or simply ignore it. the router will match and extract the parameter if exist but still will match if the corresponding lazy parameter is not exist.

 The syntax is same as common parameters with and additional ~ appended to first part of parameter. the syntax for url of lazy parameters should be like domain.tld/lazy:123

 ```
     //Following urls should match the router
     //domain.tld/article/1/optional_id:18/title:xyz123